 9.)
 You'll probably get sore hands if you are doing hoop and achey hands if you are doing silks.
 Not a lot we can do about this really - it's just comes with the territory.
 Think about it for a moment - you are holding all your own body weight into your hands (maybe for the first time) - of course your hands will ache!
 And yes the hoop will rub against your hands and cause a burning sensation (and may even produce some small blisters).
 This is all completely normal and totally nothing to be worried about.
 A few weeks down the line your body will have toughened up and adapted, and this will become a thing of the past.

 10.)
-You’ll probably ache a few days after class.
+You'll probably ache a few days after class.
 Aerial work is intense so expect to be sore a few days after, especially if you have never done anything similar to this before.
 Soreness should last 2-3 days, and can typically occur in places such as the fingers, forearms, upper arms, chest, back, and abs.
 If soreness lasts longer than 5 days, consider taking a break until completely healed.
 Aerial work is a unique fitness program because it introduces the body to the instability of suspension.
 The body must strengthen all the tiny stabiliser muscles that don’t normally get used and this is what causes the soreness (Delayed Onset Muscle Soreness).
-I’ve written a whole blog about this which you can read here if you want to learn more.
+I've written a whole blog about this here if you want to learn more.

 So there you have it - yes aerial takes a little bit of getting used to, yes you are probably going to find it hard at the beginning and yes it can be challenging, but...
 YES IT'S ABSOLUTELY, TOTALLY WORTH IT!